Home / Services / Waste management and recycling / What we recycle

 For larger amounts, call 416-946-5711.
 Please ensure they are not crumpled and that no paper separators are included.

-Sort and stack items neatly in the area of building designated for such material.
-Please don’t place materials out in shiping and receiving areas unless space is designated for that purpose.
+Sort and stack items neatly in the area of the building designated for such material.
+Please don’t place materials in shipping and receiving areas unless space is designated for that purpose.